andrewallred/allez/README.md

 ![Goban](/goban.jpg)

+## Where to find your games

+Allez uploads your games to your user library on OGS which can be found by clicking the hamburger menu in the top left corner and then selecting "SGF Library".

 ## Setup

 Setup is a bit of a bear, but put simply Allez runs as a Node cron job every 3 minutes and is easily hostable in Heroku.
 Allez needs a few different pieces of information to access your GoQuest and OGS accounts.
 You can find the needed fields in the sample.env file.